ArtemKobz/OctoPrint-FanSpeed/README.md

 ## Notes

 * Numbers may differ from those displayed elsewhere due to different methods of rounding (i.e. round up, round down, ceiling or floor based rounding)
-* Doesn't work with SD prints because the gcode doesn't pass through OctoPrint
+* Doesn't work with SD prints because the gcode doesn't pass through OctoPrint\*

-* Likely also won't work if the fan speed was set via a control panel attached directly to the printer.
+\*May work on SD prints if your printer runs Repetier firmware as that sends feedback back to the host in the form of "Fanspeed:nnn" which this plugin can now look for.

 ## Setup